 But Zhao wouldn't hold on to the Communist Party's top spot for long: In 1989, he made a controversial visit to the student protestors in Beijing's Tiananmen Square, where he spoke to the demonstrators through a megaphone, imploring them to go home.
 "We have come too late and it is only right that you criticize us," Zhao said, according to The New York Times.
 This proved to be his final public appearance.
 Party officials objected to what they deemed his over-liberal handling of student pro-democracy demonstrations, and had him dismissed from his post.
 Zhao was arrested and confined to his home while being investigated for a possible role in the uprising.

 Fallen from grace, Zhao Ziyang dropped out of the public eye.
 He was never convicted of any crime for his perceived support of the students in Tiananmen Square Square, but he lived the remainder of his life in a form of political exile.
 He suffered from poor health in his final years.
 After a series of strokes, Zhao died on January 17, 2005, in a Beijing hospital.
 He was survived by his second wife, Liang Boqi, and his five children.

-As premier, he oversaw the implementation of a radical new "market socialist" and "open door" economic program, and in 1987 replaced the disgraced Hu Yaobang as Communist Party general secretary (until 1989).
-He was controversially dismissed for his allegedly over-liberal handling of student pro-democracy demonstrations in Beijing.
-In May 2009, his memoirs were released to the public.
-The book, entitled Prisoner of the State: The Secret Journal of Premier Zhao Ziyang, is thought to be derived from secret recordings during the 15 years when Zhao was under house arrest.
-He died on January 17, 2005.
+In May 2009, Zhao's memoirs were released to the public.
+The book, entitled Prisoner of the State: The Secret Journal of Premier Zhao Ziyang, is thought to have been derived from secret recordings made during the 15 years when Zhao was under house arrest.